How To Set Up Cumulus for the First Time

 So now that there is data to scan, let’s scan.
 This will create the tables that Athena will query against.

-1. Go to the AWS Glue product in your AWS console.
+product in your AWS console. - Click on the

-3. You should see a cumulus-deid-crawler crawler in your list of crawlers.
+crawler in your list of crawlers.
 Click into it.
-(If you don’t see it there, make sure that you are in the correct AWS region.)
+(If you don’t see it there, make sure that you are in the correct AWS region.) - Click the

 This crawler step needs to be re-run when Cumulus ETL adds or changes columns in its output format.
 You’ll want to re-run it again once you do your first real Cumulus ETL run, because your full data set will introduce more columns than the toy test data we used here has.